CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 # 🎓 Research Interests

 My  academic interest is the design and application of Augmented Reality & Virtual Reality in education and Game-based Learning.
-In the process of implementation, I am passion about using quantitative method such as learning analytics to understand students' interactions in the learning environment, and thus using the anlytics results to improve students' learning experience, such as using data visulization, dashborad etc.
+In the process of implementation, I am passion about using quantitative/quanlitative method such as learning analytics to understand students' interactions in the learning environment, and thus using the anlytics results to improve students' learning experience, such as using data visulization, dashborad etc.

 - Learning science and technology, learning analytics, Multimodal learning analysis
 - The application of AR/VR in education